 This means anyone, whether they are connected to you or not, can view your posts.
 While this may not be a big deal for many of your posts, there may be others that you only want friends to see.
 And occasionally, you may post things you want some of your friends to see, but not others.

 To take a look at what your current setting is, go to the “Settings” page.
-(Click the down arrow icon next to the help icon in the upper right-hand corner of your Facebook page.
+Just click your profile photo, located in the upper right-hand corner of your Facebook page.
+Then click “Settings & Privacy” in the menu that appears.
+Then click “Settings” in the next menu that appears.

 In the Settings menu, click the “Privacy” menu item.
 This will display the “Privacy Settings and Tools” in your browser, as shown below.

-We’re going to be looking at the “Who can see my stuff?” section first.
+We’re going to be looking at the “Your Activity” section first.

 Who Can See Your Future Posts?

-Right at the top of this section is the “Who can see your future posts?” setting.
+Right at the top of the “Your Activity” section is the “Who can see your future posts?” setting.
 This setting allows you to manage the privacy of what you share on Facebook.
 Whichever option you select here will be the default for any future posts you make.

 - Public – Anyone on or off Facebook can see “Public” posts.